Welcom to Ashabakah

 International days for the coming seven days

-- 1 October International Day of Older Persons
+- 3 December International Day of Persons with Disabilities

 National days for the coming seven days